michelin/ns4kafka/README.md

 Success Namespace/test (created)
 ````

-2. It's not enough.
-Now you must Grant access to Resources to this Namespace
+It's not enough.
+Now you must grant access to resources to this namespace

 ````yaml
 # acl.yml
 ---